DrooLTU/dockerised-airflow-and-dbt-core/README.md

 I chose to use parquet files as they work better with BigQuery.
 It is possible to skip raw_to_local and df_to_csv steps but I like to have the output as files for debugging and inspection.

-If you open up the "fetch-cmc-data.py" dag file you may notice it is generating two dags dynamically:
+If you open up the "fetch-cmc-data.py" DAG file you may notice it is generating two DAGs dynamically:
 ```python
 SYMBOLS  = ['BTC', 'ETH']
 for  symbol  in  SYMBOLS: